 Needless to say, if a Russian bank is sanctioned by your home country, you can’t bank there.

-Additionally, when banks are sanctioned, they often lose access to international currencies, are unable to send international wires, and customers may find that themselves cut-off from their money.
+Additionally, when banks are sanctioned, they often lose access to international currencies.
+That means they are unable to send international wires, and customers may find that themselves cut-off from their money.

 With this in mind, considering banks in safer jurisdictions that are not prone to sanctions is important.
 We’ll discuss some alternatives in the next section.